lethain/staff-eng/src/markdown/guides/where-should-staff-plus-eng-report.md

 *   **Tech Leads** typically report to a manager responsible for one team.
-Less frequently, they'll report to a manager responsive for two to four teams.
+Less frequently, they'll report to a manager responsible for two to four teams.
 In both cases, they'll operate at the same scope as that manager. _Examples_: [Dan Na](https://staffeng.com/stories/dan-na) reported to the manager for the Internationalization Platform.
 *   **Architects** typically report to a more senior manager, often a manager of managers.
 Often they'll be responsible for a horizontal-slice across that manager's area of responsibility, for example, data modeling. _Examples_: [Keavy McMinn](https://staffeng.com/stories/keavy-mcminn) reported to the CTO.
 *   **Solvers** typically operate in companies that feature a "[weak team concept](https://lethain.com/staff-engineer-archetypes/)," and often reporting hierarchies are less defined or deliberate in such companies.
 It is _most_ common to see them reporting to a team manager, but you'll find a bit of everything.
-Another common pattern is collecting these folks into an _ "Office of the CTO"_ or "_Office of the CEO"_ where they report to an executive who directs their work. _Examples_: [Ritu Vincent](https://staffeng.com/stories/ritu-vincent) is part of an incubator reporting to the CEO.
+Another common pattern is collecting these folks into an _"Office of the CTO"_ or _"Office of the CEO"_ where they report to an executive who directs their work. _Examples_: [Ritu Vincent](https://staffeng.com/stories/ritu-vincent) is part of an incubator reporting to the CEO.
 *   **Right Hands** report into a senior leader, often managers responsible for a hundred or more folks, operating with that leader's authority. _Examples_: [Rick Boone](https://staffeng.com/stories/rick-boone) reported to the VP of Infrastructure; Michelle Bu reported to the [Chief Product Officer](https://staffeng.com/stories/michelle-bu).

 Understanding how these different archetypes typically report differently into the organization helps decode _some_ of the seeming arbitrariness of reporting structures.